9bany/portfolio/cv.md

 - Domain: IOT.
 - My jobs: Build features on App / backend, Owner CI/CD & Nginx-Proxy/FireWall in Docker.
 - Tech stacks: Swift/Go, Nodejs, Docker, CI/CD, Test cases.
+- Achievements:
-- Achievements: Optimize the iOS project build time to reduce it from 17 minutes to 7 minutes.
+    - Optimize the iOS project build time to reduce it from 17 minutes to 7 minutes.
+    - Optimize upload time of the ipa file (the release file of ios APP) from 7 minutes to 1 minute.
+    - Enhance user experience and behavior on the app.
+    - The bot health check API runs every day.

 ### Umbala Network
 *iOS Engineer • Full-time • Feb 2019 - Jan 2021 • 2 yrs*